What42Pizza/LooF/README.md

 ### Decent speed

 I'm doing my best to take performance into account, and I'm having the compiler do as much of the work as possible.
-Being that the core interpreter (not counting the add-ons) is (currently) 6x times smaller than the compiler, I'm pretty sure I've done a good job.
+Being that the core interpreter (not counting add-ons) is (currently) 5x times smaller than the compiler, I'm pretty sure I've done a good job.

 ### Decent error messages